-This pie has a brown sugar oat crumble.
-I know, I know, traditionally this pie should have a lattice top or some sort of crust on top.
-And if you like crust on crust then you should do it, I have a great peach/blueberry pie that has a lattice top or a blueberry lavender pie with a classic crust on top.
-Alas, I think crumble tops rule, and here is why:
+This baked strawberry pie with crumb topping recipe calls for a brown sugar oat crumble.
+Lattice and top crusts are fine, but this is a one-crust baked pie and it is quick and easy.
+If you like crust on crust then you should do it.
+I have a great peach/blueberry pie that has a lattice top or a blueberry lavender pie with a classic crust on top.
+But I think crumb topping rules.

 - They give fruit pies texture.
 This is something fruit pies can often lack.
 When fruit pies cook the fruit softens and loses most of its texture.
 Baked up browned and bubbly a crumble top is crisp and adds a hint of sweetness and a wonderful buttery note that you don't get so much with traditional crusts.